Welcome to Sioux Mountain Public School

 Cultural Activities

-Students access our school drum, Anishinawbequay, and weekly drum teachings through a partnership with the Nishnawbe-Gamik Friendship Centre.
-Anishinawbequay is feasted seasonally, with celebrations open to the whole student body and families.
-Additional traditional teachings and events are offered throughout the year to students and families including hand drum making, beading circles, dog sledding, harvesting medicines, traditional crafting and cooking.
+Students learn alongside Elder Victor Lyon and participate in weekly drum teachings through our partnership with the Nishnawbe-Gamik Friendship Centre.
+Students have access to our school drum, Anishinawbequay, which is honoured through seasonal feasts and celebrations open to the entire school community and families.
+Throughout the year, students and families are invited to engage in additional traditional teachings and cultural experiences such as hand drum making, beading circles, dog sledding, harvesting medicines, traditional crafting, and cooking.

 LEARN MORE